 The term ‘cut’ is also used to describe the shape of a diamond.
 These cuts are called fancies.
 Fancy cuts have different names, relating to their shapes.
 The most popular fancy shapes are called oval, heart, princess, emerald, marquise, and pear cuts.

 Many consumer goods are sold by weight, and it’s typically printed on product packaging by the ounce, ton, kilogram, or pound.
 Even people not experienced in buying diamonds know that the weight of the stone will determine the price of it.
 That being said, a larger diamond has more value than a smaller stone.
 But two factors may surprise people about diamonds.

 The first lesson is the accuracy when weighing diamonds.
 Diamond weight is measured by the metric carat (ct).
 For example, one metric carat is 0.2g or 0.0007oz.
 A single ounce contains 142 carats.
 A metric carat is sectioned into 100 points and each point is 100th of a carat.
 Diamonds are weighed to 1000th (0.0001) of a carat and rounded to the nearest 100 or point.

-Even if the two stones don’t look different, if someone wants the larger diamond and own ‘one carat’, they’ll pick the larger stone at a much higher—even 20% more—price.
-If a stone goes over the much loved 1ct size the price can increase drastically even if it only has a six-point difference in weight to a slightly smaller stone.
+Even if the two stones don’t look different, if someone wants the larger diamond and owns ‘one carat’, they’ll pick the larger stone at a much higher—even 20% more—price.
+If a stone goes over the much loved 1ct size, the price can increase drastically even if it only has a six-point difference in weight to a slightly smaller stone.
 On a side note, it’s advised that you don’t confuse the word carat with Karat.
-Remember karat is a unit of measurement used to determine how much pure gold is found in the alloy.
-Know your facts and you’ll get the best deal the next time you visit the jeweler.
+Remember a karat is a unit of measurement used to determine how much pure gold is found in the alloy.
+Know your facts, and you’ll get the best deal the next time you visit the jeweler.